 Pitta Teas and Drinks

 The guidelines for Pitta eating also extend to what we drink.
 Try to avoid drinking hot drinks too often, instead opting for cool or room temperature.
-Avoid anything with the sour taste, and make sure that you use sweeteners in moderation.
 Consider the following Pitta drink ideas:

 - Water infused with mint, lime and/or watermelon

-- Herbal teas such as mint, chicory, dandelion, licorice, fennel, rose and hibiscus
+- Pitta teas such as mint, chicory, dandelion, licorice, fennel, rose and hibiscus

 - Cucumber milk